|

 DEAD "BRICKED"

-LOGIK IR100 RADIOS - A POSSIBLE REASON
+LOGIK IR100 RADIOS - A POSSIBLE CAUSE DISCOVERED

 We believe that we may have found one of the main reasons why